nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/fast_pair.rst

 ***************

 The Fast Pair GATT characteristics are described in detail in the `Fast Pair GATT Characteristics`_ documentation.
-The implementaion available in the |NCS| follows these requirements.
+The implementation in the |NCS| follows these requirements.

 .. note::
    The Additional Data characteristic is not supported yet.